d12frosted/elpa-mirror/gnu/cape-readme.txt

   with `package-install'.
 In the following we present a sample configuration based on the popular `use-package' macro.

+  I recommend to bind the `cape-*' completion commands to keys such that you can invoke them explicitly.
+This makes particular sense for special Capfs which you only want to trigger in rare circumstances.
+See the `:bind' specification below.

+  Furthermore the `cape-*' functions are Capfs which you can add to the `completion-at-point-functions' list.
+Take care when adding Capfs to the list since each of the Capfs adds a small runtime cost.
+Note that the Capfs which occur earlier in the list take precedence, such that the first Capf returning a result will win and the later Capfs may not get a chance to run.
+In order to merge Capfs you can try the experimental function `cape-super-capf'.

+  One must distinguish the buffer-local and the global value of the `completion-at-point-functions' variable.
+The buffer-local value of the list takes precedence, but if the buffer-local list contains the symbol `t' at the end, it means that the functions specified in the global list should be executed afterwards.
+The special meaning of the value `t' is a feature of the `run-hooks' function, see the section ["Running Hooks" in the Elisp manual] for further information.

   ┌────
   │ ;; Enable Corfu completion UI
   │ ;; See the Corfu README for more configuration tips.